Organisational Unit: UNU Institute for Environment and Human Security (UNU-EHS)

-The United Nations University Institute for Environment and Human Security (UNU-EHS) established in December 2003, is part of the UNU system, a worldwide network of Research and Training Institutes.
+Established in December 2003, UNU-EHS is part of the UNU system, a worldwide network of research and training institutes.
 Its mission is to advance human security through knowledge-based approaches to reducing vulnerability and environmental risks.
 For more information, please visit www.ehs.unu.edu.

-Under the authority of the Vice-Rector of UNU-ViE and the Director of UNU-EHS, and the guidance of the Head of the Communications Unit and the Head of the Executive Office, the successful candidate will be entrusted with the following tasks related to the work of the Communications Unit and the Executive Office:
+Under the authority of the Director of UNU-EHS and the guidance of the Head of EVES section, the successful candidate will be entrusted with the following tasks:

 Required qualifications and experience include:

-Applications from suitably qualified female candidates are particularly encouraged.
+UNU is an inclusive employer and endeavors to create culture of inclusiveness.
+Applications from suitably qualified female candidates or underrepresented groups are particularly encouraged.

 Remuneration will be commensurate with qualifications and experience.

-This is part-time employment (75%).
-The successful candidate shall work under a Personnel Service Agreement (PSA) for a fixed period of six (6) months with the possibility for renewal.
+The successful candidate shall work under a Personnel Service Agreement (PSA) for a fixed period of twelve (12) months with the prospect of renewal.
 The combined duration of appointments under a PSA shall not exceed six (6) years.

 Interested applicants should submit their applications by e-mail (to firstname.lastname@example.org), and must include the following:

-Applications must indicate the reference number of the vacancy announcement (2019/UNU/EHS/PSA/PA/47).
+Applications must include the reference number of the vacancy announcement (2018/UNU/EHS/PSA/PACAEE/57).